 Deirdre is along for the ride.
 Reluctantly, I think.
 She is a free-lancer now that her newspaper has let her go for writing once too often about me, but she wasn’t sure she should take the next step and leave Boston.
 She was in that debate with herself, but out loud in front of me, while I was staying at her place for the couple of weeks it took me to get things squared away.
 But I won and she lost.
 I think.

 Out of a guilty conscience, the FBI agent who was in charge of screwing everything up, Doug Evans, had given me his old Yellowstone Cavalier camper free and clear, but I registered it in my son Ben’s name so that it wouldn’t be attached by a creditor, namely the State.
 It’s a sixteen-foot aluminum covered box painted in the original two-tone white and pale blue, still solid, made sometime back in the 1960s, but it’s been taken good care of.
 Evidently, Doug Evans’ father was a maniac about leaks.
 Good thing.
-The axil is relatively new, maybe ten years old, because the old one broke somewhere in the Ozarks about ten miles from a camper sales and repair outfit.
+The axil is relatively new, maybe ten years old, because the old one broke somewhere in the Ozarks just a few miles from a camper sales and repair outfit.

 The shelves, all uniform three-foot lengths, are ones I’d saved from the old store when I dismantled what hadn’t sold in the last days.
 I’ve converted those by attaching two together at what would be the back edge and setting them on metal pins in the sideboards, but at an angle to counter the rock of the trailer, using gravity to keep the books in place.
 Forty-nine shelf sections total.
 Space for about 1500 books displayed spine out.